jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 ```

 You can also implement streaming endpoints in newer versions of DocArray.
 Refer to {ref}`this section <streaming-endpoits-docarray-v2>` to learn more.
-You can also refer to the following Javascript code to connect with the streaming endpoint from your browser:
+You can also refer to the following Javascript code to connect with the streaming endpoint from your browser, if the protocol is `http`:

 ```html
 <!DOCTYPE html>